Nationality, Citizenship and the Franchise

 Citizenship is an earned status carrying full civic rights and duties.
 It is distinct from mere nationality.

-Full British citizenship is granted upon successful completion of voluntary National Service (military or Pioneer Corps) between the ages of 18 and 39.
+Full British citizenship is granted upon successful completion of voluntary National Service between ages 18 and 39.
+Legacy citizens retain their status.

 The Franchise (Voting Rights)

-Voting rights are restricted to British citizens — those who have completed National Service or are legacy citizens.
+The right to vote is restricted to full British citizens β those who have completed National Service or are legacy citizens.

 National Service